Zeesky-code/Zeesky-code/README.md

 - 😊 Pronouns: She/her
 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🏫 I'm also a 2nd year Computer Enginerring student at Eskisehir Teknik Universitesi
+- 🏫 I'm also a 2nd-year Computer Engineering student at Eskisehir Teknik Universitesi
 - 🌱 I’m currently learning JavaScript and Node.js.
 - 😊 I’m looking for help with open source projects, and internships.
 - 💼 Job interests: Software Engineer(Intern or Junior level).
-- 📫 You can [view my resume](#) and contact me by emailing zainablaw1012@gmail.com.
+- 📫 You can contact me by emailing zainablaw1012@gmail.com.

 ---